 The Kushner Law Group, PLLC, understands the struggles an individual faces when trying to prove their innocence against criminal charges both in state and federal courts.
 In instances where the defendant has pleaded guilty or is found guilty by the courts, the challenges become even harder.
 But a conviction is not the end of the line.
 Read on to learn how the Kushner Law Group can help you with New York appeals and post-conviction relief.

-Depending on the circumstances and in limited situations, the defendant may seek to appeal his/her conviction and seek post-conviction relief.
-Call the Kushner Law Group to understand your rights and whether the circumstances of your particular case warrants the filing of an appeal or post-conviction relief.
+Depending on the circumstances and in limited situations potentially impacting an appeal, the defendant may seek to appeal the conviction and seek post-conviction relief.
+Call the Kushner Law Group to understand your rights and whether the circumstances of your particular case warrant the filing of an appeal or post-conviction relief.

 How An Appeal Works